hashkat/hashkat/docs/visualization.md

 `pip install networkx`

-You now have Networkx installed on your computer!

 ### Plotting Your Network

-To create a graph of your network after running a simulation, enter Python by typing in the command:
+To create a graph of your network after running a simulation using Networkx, enter Python by typing in the command:

 `python`